-Your refrigerators.
 Refrigerators are also pulling stand-by power.
-If they’re in your unheated garage, you may be setting yourself up for higher bills.
+If they’re in your unheated garage, you may be setting yourself up for a high electric bill.
 Because the fridge needs to keep things at a consistent temperature, that fridge is working two to three times as hard as it would need to in a climate-controlled environment.

 Your Ceiling Fans May Not Be Energy Efficient

 It’s easy to forget that your ceiling fans are actually consuming a lot of energy.
 If you’re not using them in the right way, your energy bill may be telling you.
-Here are a few ways ceiling fans can drive up your energy bill:
+Here are a few ways ceiling fans can result in an unusually high energy bill:

 Probably found all over your home, old school incandescent bulbs drive up your home’s energy consumption.
 But home security and safety doesn’t have to cost a fortune.
 Here’s what you need to know.

 If you’re using high-watt incandescent lamps to light your exterior at night, this could be an issue.
 And if they’re left on all night, that’s all the more reason to be concerned.
 Swap ‘em out and save!

 Leverage your lawn’s sunlight by lighting your exterior walkways with inexpensive solar lighting.
 You’ll add some accents to your patio and pinch those pennies too.